 Jamison Family Archive

-This remarkable collection of correspondence and other papers documents two generations of the Green family of Knutsford and their close friendship with the Reverend William and Mrs Elizabeth Gaskell and the Gaskells’ daughters.
+This remarkable collection of correspondence and other papers documents several generations of the Green family of Knutsford and their close friendship with the family of Elizabeth Gaskell.

-The archive is of significant literary and historical interest, and an important new source for scholars interested in Elizabeth Gaskell and her circle, the history of Knutsford, the social and intellectual life of nineteenth-century Manchester, and nineteenth-century social history more generally.
+The archive is of significant literary and historical interest, and an important source for scholars interested in Elizabeth Gaskell and her circle, the history of Knutsford, the social and intellectual life of 19th-century Manchester, and 19th- and early 20th-century social history more generally.